By ChatGPT & Benji Asperheim | 2025-06-30

 Hymir ganda skadla hym hym gan

-(*Hymir's magic shadow hym hym go*)
+(*Hymir's spirit-staff, shadowed one, hym hym go*)

 Fold fold Har har

-(*Earth Earth High High*)
+(*Earth Earth, High High*)

 Ou mi galdr maðr áss áss æt